 Easy Apple Crisp (video)

 This quick and easy apple crisp is filled with tender apple slices baked under a blanket of crunchy brown sugar oat streusel.
-It has all the great flavors of an apple pie, but is half the work and is just as good topped with vanilla ice cream!
+It has all the great flavors of an apple pie but is half the work!

 Why this recipe is so great: